Carbon-Aware Computing for Data Centers with Probabilistic Performance Guarantees: Implementation and Numerics

 \subsection{Application specific considerations and extensions}

-\begin{enumerate} \item \textbf{Job runtimes:} We currently assume job runtimes of one time step.
+\begin{enumerate} \item \textbf{Job runtimes:} We currently assume homogeneous job runtimes of one time step.
+This is consistent with the industry practice of splitting large compute jobs into small parallelizable tasks.
 To handle longer runtimes, we can introduce additional job classes and constraints to ensure time continuity of the scheduling strategy. \item \textbf{Cross-resource requirements:} Compute jobs require a variety of resources on machines (CPU, memory, disk, etc.).
-The DRO problem~\eqref{eq:CVARprob_robust} can be formulated taking into account job's usage across all resource dimensions by considering vectorized VCC limits per cluster. \item \textbf{Capacity constraints:} The VCCs $v_{t,d}$ sent to clusters can be used in two ways: (i) As information for the cluster-level operating system (known as Borg at Google \cite{verma2015large, tirmazi2020borg}) on the CVAR bound of the daily load profile; (ii) As a hard capacity constraint for the placement algorithm.
+The DRO problem~\eqref{eq:CVARprob_robust} can be formulated taking into account job's usage across all resource dimensions by considering vectorized VCC limits per cluster. \item \textbf{Capacity constraints:} The VCCs $v_{t,d}$ sent to clusters can be used in two ways: (i) As information for the cluster-level operating system (known as Borg at Google \cite{verma2015large, tirmazi2020borg}) on the CVaR bound of the daily load profile; (ii) As a hard capacity constraint for the placement algorithm.
 The implementation by Google in~\cite{radovanovic2023carbon} incorporates both (i) and (ii).
-We choose approach (i) for the simulations in Section V.B-F as it aligns with the theoretical derivations in Section~\ref{sec:ProblemSetting}-\ref{sec:DROAllocation}.
-For Section V.G we use approach (ii) which is closer to the practical implementation. \item \textbf{Data handling:} Samples $s^i$ used to define~\eqref{eq:EmpDistribution} and to solve~\eqref{eq:DRO_reformulation} can be (i) past per-class aggregate load profiles, which is simple but ignores correlations like day-of-week effects, or (ii) samples can be obtained from a calibrated stochastic predictor using large datasets, capturing side information and correlations.
+We choose approach (i) In Section~\ref{sbs:SimSetup} through Section~\ref{subsec:CVArParamSim} as it aligns with the theoretical derivations in Section~\ref{sec:ProblemSetting} and~\ref{sec:DROAllocation}.
+For Section~\ref{sec:PracticalImp} we use approach (ii) which is closer to the practical implementation. \item \textbf{Data handling:} Samples $s^i$ used to define~\eqref{eq:EmpDistribution} and to solve~\eqref{eq:DRO_reformulation} can be (i) past per-class aggregate load profiles, which is simple but ignores correlations like day-of-week effects, or (ii) samples can be obtained from a calibrated stochastic predictor using large datasets, capturing side information and correlations.

 \item \textbf{Computational complexity:} The resulting DRO problem~\eqref{eq:DRO_reformulation} is an LP, thus large amounts of data and different classes can be included without jeopardizing solvability within one hour.
 Nevertheless, a data pre-processing pipeline would be essential to handle the massive amounts of data, their anomaly detection and missing data. \item \textbf{Receding-horizon implementation and feedback:} As load predictions and grid signals may update throughout the day, and the state of the network may change, recomputing the DRO problem~\eqref{eq:CVARprob_robust} every hour, including the system state, and applying it in a receding-horizon manner is expected to yield performance gains in practice. \end{enumerate}